-If you like melted cheese on your burger, veggies and other foods, and appreciate the flavor of good cheese, go for some variations beyond bland American cheese slices.
+If you like melted cheese on your burger, veggies, casseroles and other foods—and appreciate the flavor of good cheese—go ditch the bland American cheese slices.

-Take a look at the options below: Somewhere on the list is the best melting cheese for you.
+Take a look at the options below: Somewhere on the list is the melting cheese you’ll prefer.

-Due to its superior melting factor—it doesn’t have great flavor—American cheese is the most popular cheese chosen for burgers and grilled cheese sandwiches.
+Due to its superior melting factor and unctuousness, caused by the emulsifying agents in the cheese, American cheese is the most popular cheese chosen for burgers and grilled cheese sandwiches.

-And it’s not even real cheese!
-American cheese is a “related cheese product” called “cold packed cheese food” (as one of our colleagues jokes, “It’s what you use to feed your cheese”).
-Here is the U.S. Code of Federal Regulations that describes it.
+It’s not even real cheese!
+American cheese is a “processed cheese product,” called “cold packed cheese food” (as one of our colleagues jokes, “It’s what you use to feed your cheese”).

 The more moisture in a cheese, the more easily it melts.
-Not surprisingly, these are also good cheeses for fondue.
+Not surprisingly, these cheeses are also the best for fondue.

 Soft-Ripened Cheeses: Cheese board favorites like Brie and Camembert have naturally runny centers.
 They also have subtle mushroomy notes, so are delicious topped with sautéed mushrooms on that burger.
 Soft-ripened cheeses are uncooked, unpressed cheese, which, as a result, are creamy or even runny when fully ripe.
 They melt very easily.
 Don’t trim off the rind—it’s considered a choice part by cheese connoisseurs.